yusnarsetiyadi/yusnarsetiyadi/README.md

 <br />
 </h1>

-Hi, I'm [Yusnar Setiyadi](https://github.com/yusnarsetiyadi), a Backend Engineer who started his career with the Golang Programming Language.
+Hi, I'm [Yusnar Setiyadi](https://github.com/yusnarsetiyadi), a Backend Developer who started his career with the Golang Programming Language.
 I pay a lot of attention to the Experience, Architecture, and Code Quality of the projects I develop.

 My ambition is to learn all technology in IT field.
 I really like technology, especially with technology that never stops developing until now.
 I also enjoy starting a new project, and collaborating to achieve that goal.